CristianX64/AGBO_iOS_StarWarsReloaded/README.md

 * Detailed view contains the character's picture and two buttons: one button is responsible for playing the character's sound and the other button load the character's url at Wikipedia.
 * Every time a new character is selected, the detailed view is updated with the content of the new selected character.
 * Universal support.
+* Last selected character: the app saves the last selected character so it be first displayed when the app is executed again.

 ##### Still in progress #####
 * Custom interface.